grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 Not only is this more verbose, it also does not buy us anything.
 Hence my advice:

-A> Do not try to mock DTOs in your Statements.
+A> Do not try to mock a DTO in your Statements.
 Create the real thing.

 ### Creating DTOs in Statements